omarkohl/talks/python-design-patterns-2017/README.md

 Alternatively just open *slides/index.html* with a browser and you'll see the slides (without speaker notes) or have a look at the exported PDF version.

-All Python examples were tested with Python 3.4 .
+All Python examples were tested with Python 3.4 (unless indicated otherwise).